manuelbieh/react-book/advanced-concepts/code-splitting.md

 When developing projects with React, most people tend to also use a **bundler** such as **Webpack**, **Browserify** or **Rollup**.
-These tools ensure that all files and all imports are later bundled into a single big file which can be deployed in a relatively simple fashion without having to worry about relative links.
-This process itself is called **Bundling**.
-A **Bundle** can easily grow and reach a size of a megabyte or more especially if many third party libraries are used.
+These tools ensure that all files and all imports are later bundled into a single big file which can be deployed in a relatively simple fashion without having to worry about relative links between files.
+This process is referred to as **bundling**.
+A **bundle** can easily grow and reach a size of a megabyte or more especially if many third party libraries are used.
 Large Bundles are a big performance problem as bigger bundles take longer to be processed and downloaded by the browser as well as executing.

 To combat large bundles, a technique called **Code Splitting** is used to counteract it. **Code Splitting** defines the process in which we separate our application into many smaller bundles which are all able to run on their own and load further bundles if necessary.
 A common separation is either splitting by dependencies \(React, ReactDOM, ...\) or having a bundle per route.